jkeefe/cuny-prototyping-lab/SCHEDULE.md

 What if there's not an API out there that does _exactly_ what you want?
 You can make your own.
 This also happens to be how you can do calculations while you're computer -- and you -- are asleep.
 We'll get up and running with building things in the Amazon Web Services (AWS) "cloud."

-## Week 5 • Cloud Computing Continued
+## Week 5 • Cloud Computing Continued + Data and Personal Security +

 Wednesday, February 28, 2018

-There's a lot more we can do super cheaply with Amazon's services that are super cheap and fun to play with.
-We'll do more.
+We'll have **you** try making a Lambda function in the cloud.

+Then we'll have a discussion about locking down your devices and your projects to protect yourself and your sources.

 ## Week 6 • Sensors & Physical Prototypes